 A native of Ghana and graduate of the University of Akron, Dr. Hammond brings his research in social policy and economic development into the classroom to help students understand the nature of social and economic problems and the impact they have on individuals and societies as a whole.

 One of the nation's leading scholars in judicial politics, Dr. Ginn's research work in judicial selection, decision-making, and politics is widely cited.
 Her unique blend of legal expertise and analytical skill coupled with a passion for the Constitution make her the perfect choice to teach our students what they need to know about the Constitution and the law.

-Wesley L. Meares is an assistant professor in political science and public administration at Augusta University.
-He also directs the interdisciplinary nonprofit minor.
+Dr. Meares is an assistant professor in political science and public administration at Augusta University.
+He also directs the interdisciplinary nonprofit minor and nonprofit graduate certificate.
 His research interest include housing, economic development, sustainability, urban politics and policy, and the role of nonprofits in neighborhood revitalization.
-He earned his MPA from Western Kentucky University and his BA in Political Science from LaGrange College.
-He has published a number of articles in top urban journals and coauthored a series of reports for the Housing Authority of Covington and various private developers.
+He earned his PhD in Urban and Public Affairs from the University of Louisville, his MPA from Western Kentucky University and his BA in Political Science from LaGrange College.
+He has published a number of articles in top urban journals and coauthored a series of reports for the Housing Authority of Covington, a number of evaluation reports for nonprofit agencies and various impact studies for various private developers.

 Dr. Foley joined the Department of Sociology, Criminal Justice, and Social Work in 2008, having completed her PhD. in Sociology at the University of Colorado.
 Among the courses she teaches are Deviance and Women, Crime, and the Criminal Justice Center.

 Dr. Reese is a Professor of Sociology in the Department of Sociology, Criminal Justice, and Social Work.
 He teaches Social theory, Delinquency, Juvenile Justice, Youth and Society, Criminology, and Introduction to Sociology.